patricoferris/ocaml-teaching/README.md

 OCaml for Teaching & Learning
 -----------------------------

 This repository contains docker images for use in OCaml teaching environments (or for learning) heavily based on @kayceesrk's [cs3100_f19](https://github.com/kayceesrk/cs3100_f19) course images.
 They can be used for either Jupyter Notebooks or as standalone environments for coding in OCaml.
+The related Explore OCaml workflow can be found [here](https://ocaml-explore.netlify.app/workflows/teaching-and-data-science/).
 To remain fairly small they come with a limited number of tools installed:

   - Based on the `ocaml/opam2:<version>` images, so three variants installed of the OCaml compiler with tools being installed on the standard default.
 There are images for versions `4.08`, `4.09` and `4.10`.
   - Libraries: dune, merlin, utop, jupyter, ocp-indent